RSTrivia/trivia-game/README.md

 ## Goal

-[Trivia](https://osrstrivia.pages.dev) is a Trivia game for Oldschool RuneScape.
+[OSRS Trivia](https://osrstrivia.pages.dev) is a Trivia game for Oldschool RuneScape.
 The goal is to answer Old School RuneScape Trivia questions.

 ## Game Modes